 Susan Stewart is a poet, critic, and translator.
 Her five books of poetry include The Forest (1995), which received the Literary Award of the Philadelphia Atheneum; Columbarium (2003), which received the National Book Critics Circle Award; and, most recently Red Rover (2008), also published in Italian translation by Jaca Book in Milan.
-Her collection Cinder: New and Selected Poems will appear with Graywolf Press in early 2017.
+Her most recent collection Cinder: New and Selected Poems appeared with Graywolf Press in 2017.

 Stewart’s poetry was performed in the summer of 2015 at the Contemporary Music Festival at Tanglewood in “Dark the Star,” a baritone song cycle by James Primosch.
 Stewart and Primosch collaborated earlier on a song cycle, “Songs for Adam,” commissioned by the Chicago Symphony; the world premiere was held in October 2009 with baritone Brian Mulligan and the CSO.

 Stewart’s song cycle, “A Sibyl,” written for the composer James Primosch was performed in the summer of 2018 by the Juilliard Ensemble at the Museum of Modern Art.
 Other performances of her work with Primosch include the baritone cycle “Dark the Star,” presented at the summer of 2015 Contemporary Music Festival at Tanglewood and a song cycle, “Songs for Adam,” commissioned by the Chicago Symphony; the world premiere was held in October 2009 with baritone Brian Mulligan and the CSO.
 Her poems also have been set by the jazz clarinetist Ben Goldberg.